Exit Location Report for a Residential Lease

 The tenant is considered to have received the accommodation in good condition from rental repairs.
 He will have to return it in good condition for rental repairs, unless he can prove the initial poor condition of the dwelling.
 Evidence may be provided, for example, by means of photographs taken by a Commissioner of Justice (fee-paying).

-For other repairs (work to be carried out by the lessor or dilapidated of the premises), it is up to the owner to demonstrate that they are attributable to the tenant.
+For other repairs (work to be carried out by the lessor or dilapidated of the premises), it is up to the owner (or his representative) to demonstrate that they are attributable to the tenant.

 Who can help me?